How to lure the big investors of Silicon Valley

 It began as a tiny start-up headquartered in Luxembourg, but now Job Today has managed to attract some big investor names in Silicon Valley.
 Palo Alto-based venture capitalists Accel Partners have put money in, while Luxembourg’s Mangrove Capital Partners have also made an investment.

-“I actually come from a retail business myself and have been working in retail for many years,” says co-founder Polina Montana.
+“I actually come from a retail business myself and have been working in retail for many years,” says co-founder Polina Montano.
 “I experienced this challenge, very common to every business owner, of having to hire staff at short notice.

 “I tried every single solution existing on the market.
 I experienced all the pain and said, hey, this is impossible, we need to fix it.
 We need to make technology work to help people find jobs which are near to them.”

-According to Montana, what attracted investors to her product is the fact that it solves a problem which is universal – it can serve anyone looking for a job in hospitality and retail and is not dependent on location.
+According to Montano, what attracted investors to her product is the fact that it solves a problem which is universal – it can serve anyone looking for a job in hospitality and retail and is not dependent on location.
 The app focuses instead on the need of the customer.

 She says: “You listen to them and try to bring as many of them to your platform, and try to serve them as best you can.
 Our company is clearly very customer focused and people focused.